brianburton/java-immutable-collections/README.md

 Dependencies
 ---

-The library is designed to have no dependencies on other libraries but it should interact well with others.
+The library is designed to have no dependencies on other libraries, but it should interact well with others.
 Standard java interfaces are used where appropriate.
 Class names were chosen so as not to conflict with Guava's immutable container class names or Hibernate's persistent container class names.

 # Examples

-The examples in this section highlight some of the features of the library.
-All of them use a static import of all of the factory methods from the `JImmutables` utility class:
+The examples in this section highlight some features of the library.
+All of them use a static import of the factory methods in the `JImmutables` utility class:

 ````
 import static org.javimmutable.collections.util.JImmutables.*;